mdo992/bobsgame-fonts/README.md

 # bobsgame-fonts
 Fonts created for use with [bob's game](https://github.com/bobsgame/bobsgame).
-All fonts are created with FontCreator 5.6 (2007) which is only capable of creating ordinary Unicode fonts for use with non-OpenType savvy programs (e.g. Scribus).
+All fonts are created with FontCreator 5.6 (2007) which is only capable of creating ordinary Unicode fonts for use with non-OpenType-savvy programs (e.g. Scribus).
 * **BobsGame Big** – The big version of normal font based on the font used in Mario & Luigi RPG games for the Nintendo DS.
 This font was created in 2012-12-20.
 * **BobsGame Mono** – A monospaced font based on the OS/2 font “System VIO”.
 The OS/2 subset of this font was created in 2015-01-08.
 In OS/2 computers that use the default IBM TrueType Font Engine, the glyphs are decreased by one pixel.
 Use the FreeType font engine to fix the glyph spacing.
 * **BobsGame nD** – This font is similar to the one used in Pokémon Diamond & Pearl (2008), Platinum (2009) and HeartGold & SoulSilver (2010) games.